Beth Pickard known as Beth

 Accredited Sign Along Tutor Trainer

-I work as Course Leader and Senior Lecturer on the BA in Creative and Therapeutic Arts; leading the Music Pathway and also the Academic Skills for Inclusive Practice, Professional Practice (1) and Independent Study modules.
+I work as Course Leader and Senior Lecturer on the BA in Creative and Therapeutic Arts, leading a number of modules including Academic Skills for Inclusive Practice, Professional Practice (1) and Evidence Based Practice.
 Additionally I provide accredited SignAlong training to our students and those on other courses at times.
-I also teach on the MA Music Therapy and the BA Education LNA.
+I also teach on the MA Music Therapy, MA Art Psychotherapy, MA Autism/SEN, MSc Play Therapy and other courses in the department.

 Before embarking upon my post at the university, I had many diverse but interelated roles.
 Working in mainstream primary education provided the opportunity to develop my understanding of inclusive practice and the educational, social and emotional support needs of children with additional learning needs.